Lymphedema - self-careBreast cancer - self-care for lymphedema; Mastectomy - self-care for lymphedema

 Lymphedema is the build-up of lymph in your body.
 The buildup can cause an arm, leg, or other area of your body to swell and become painful.
 The disorder can be lifelong.

 Lymphedema may start 6 to 8 weeks after surgery or after radiation treatment for cancer.

 It can also start very slowly after your cancer treatment is over.
 You may not notice symptoms for 18 to 24 months after treatment.
 Sometimes it can take years to develop.

 Use your arm that has lymphedema for everyday activities, such as combing your hair, bathing, dressing, and eating.
 Rest this arm above the level of your heart 2 or 3 times a day while you are lying down.

 - Rest your arm on pillows to keep it raised.

-- Open and close your hand 15- 25 times while you are lying down.
+- Open and close your hand 15 to 25 times while you are lying down.

-Clean the skin of your arm or leg every day.
+Every day, clean the skin of your arm or leg that has lymphedema.
 Use lotion to keep your skin moist.
 Check your skin every day for any changes.